University of Calgary Faculty of Law: International Energy Lawyers Program

 In 2012, the Faculty of Law launched a joint degree program with the University of Houston Law Center - the International Energy Lawyers Program (IELP).
 The program allows students to earn both Canadian and American law degrees in just four years, and enables them to apply for admission to bars in both the US and Canada.

 Centers, institutes and community involvement

 Student Legal Assistance (SLA)

 Student Legal Assistance has operated since 1979 in order to provide free legal information and representation to low income residents of Calgary and the surrounding regions.
 SLA is a non-profit, registered charity organization staffed primarily by U of C law students.

 Canadian Institute of Resources Law

 The Institute engages in a wide variety of research projects on its own initiative and in response to requests from government and the private sector.
-Completed studies include mining law in Canada; the application of environmental protection legislation to the forest sector; oil and gas law on Canada lands; and water law in Canada.
+Completed studies include mining law in Canada, the application of environmental protection legislation to the forest sector, oil and gas law, and water law in Canada.

 Ongoing research includes legal and policy issues in the areas of forestry, water resource management, the petroleum sector, environmental regulation, international trade and mining.